AndreasChristensen89/janken-bossu/README.md

 ### Bugs discovered during testing:
 * I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
 Many times it would show that everything worked fine and smoothly only to display something different the next time it was opened.
-Similarly, it would show that something was off
-(footer not showing, lines out of bounds etc) only to show them correctly after closing and opening.
+Similarly, it would show that something was off (lines out of bounds etc) only to show them correctly after closing and opening.
-Also, some tests of media queries would succeed every time on Google Developer, but fail when manipulating actual browser window.
 * Firefox did not show the Google font during testing.
-* Firefox did not display certain margins as chrome (e.g. for navbar), and they had to be changed
-* Safari did not show contact form buttons as Chrome, and I had to change margins.
-* Markup validation service gave errors when using aria-label on css backgrounds.
-This was handled by adding a span in the div with role="img" and aria-label.
-* Error for favicon.ico in browser, favicon.ico not implemented
+* Safari...
+* Markup validation service...

 ### Validator testing: